jdjakub/papers/convivial-2020/manuscript.md

 > I would also be a bit careful about things like "most modern software" below.
 It would be
 > good to instead characterize what kind of software are you interested in - end-user graphical
 > systems? (a microservice or something like that does not need SVG...)

+Clear for e.g. PowerPoint, but eg microservices: diagrams basic classes, dirs

+These are what consumers expect, but we want to being prog closer to user domain, not each time special case, but part of substrate

+OROM/SVG supposed to exemplify this consistency

+use devel homogeneity

+remember there's this idea of consistency. here's what ppl actually do with computers.

+look at what ppl use, fit OROM to it

 ### As A "Mere Consumer"
 I begin by describing expectations of software that even "end-users" hold, consigned as they are to more or less accept what we give them.